 - Ultimately, you will be better liked.
 People like people who can understand where they are coming from and feel as though they can talk to them.
 All that really means is communicating with them properly.

 Organization is about keeping things in proper order and how practicing effective organization skills will result in more productivity as well as gaining control of your days and priorities.

 - Efficiency is one of the greatest benefits to having good organizational skills.
 A highly organized individual will spend less time correcting mistakes and searching for information they may already have, thus effectively using their time and being more productive throughout the day.

 - Tracking progress is another great reason to be organized.
-Getting in the habit of keeping record of expenditures, resources and other things can help you to read between the lines and make better decisions.
+Getting in the habit of keeping a record of expenditures, resources, and other things can help you to read between the lines and make better decisions.

 - Good organizational skills start with small tasks but eventually will be amongst the most important skills you can have as a manager.
 An organized manager will be much more successful with generating productivity, managing employees and ultimately running a more efficient business.

 Everyone processes information differently.
 Are you a visual, auditory or Kinesthetic processor?
 Check out the differences here and determine which one suits you best.

 - The ability to properly process information is essential for productivity.
 Understanding the needs of the tasks given to you will better help you get it done right the first time.

 - You will avoid being a liability.
 Not processing information properly can result in making significant mistakes that can cost your company lots of money, time and other resources as well.

 - You will earn your autonomy a lot quicker if you display a knack for getting a good grasp on things from the beginning.
 This will result in your management team trusting you with more important tasks in the future.